zlogic/mendix-docs/content/en/docs/howto8/front-end/atlas-ui/migrate-existing-projects-to-atlasui.md

 ---

 {{% alert color="info" %}}
-The Atlas UI Resources module is deprecated, as it pertains to Atlas 2.
+The Atlas UI Resources module is deprecated, as is Atlas 2.
 If you are still using Atlas 2, Mendix recommends that you [migrate from Atlas 2 To Atlas 3](/refguide9/moving-from-atlas-2-to-3/).
 {{% /alert %}}

 ## Introduction